+30 June 2024 Base Upside Downside

+All portfolios 40% 10% 50%

 30 June 2023 Base Upside Downside

 All portfolios 40% 10% 50%

-30 June 2022 Base Upside Downside

-During the course of the ongoing COVID-19 pandemic, various social and economic consequences have flowed through to macroeconomic outcomes.
-Further, the period of recovery following the pandemic has seen greater volatility in the economy, including impacts on supply chains, various markets pricing, and monetary and fiscal policy settings.
+The period of recovery following the pandemic has seen great volatility in the economy, including impacts on supply chains, various markets pricing, and monetary and fiscal policy settings.
 There continues to be some uncertainty on how these impacts will flow through to macroeconomic outcomes and consequently credit losses for the bank.

 Over the bank's history, the credit loss experience has been very low and with little variation or correlation to economic cycles.
 The high credit quality of loans and advances, and concentration to government employees, supports this low loss experience and expectations for continued low losses compared to industry averages.

-The downside economic scenario weighting has been maintained at an increased level for 30 June 2023 given this ongoing uncertainty and the potential impacts on default and loss rates from winding back of government stimulus, increasing interest rates, regulatory actions and possibilities of property market decreases.
+The downside economic scenario weighting has been maintained at an increased level for 30 June 2024 given this ongoing uncertainty and the potential impacts on default and loss rates from winding back of government stimulus, increasing interest rates, regulatory actions and possibilities of property market decreases.